Changing commercial spaces can be exciting for your business. You might be upgrading to a…

 Once your furniture is laid out, move to your room.
 You may want to start with other rooms if you have children, but leaving your room for last can be a nightmare.
 We suggest you start by setting up your bedroom and move to the others once you’re done with yours.

 Chances are you won’t have time to finish your entire home for the next couple of days.
 You should still drag each box into its corresponding room.
-You should have clearly labelled boxes, so simply move them to the appropriate place and remove clutter.
+You should have clearly labeled boxes, so simply move them to the appropriate place and remove clutter.

 Vacuuming, hanging paintings, and any other noisy activity should be done during day time.
-Nobody likes the a noisy neighbor, so keep it down to reasonable hours.

 You will only have the chance to finish a few rooms the first day, but you can always start organizing and setting yourself up for day two.
 Once you drag the boxes into their respective rooms, start taking stuff out and lay it out where you want to put them.

 If you happen to come across one of your new neighbors, introduce yourself!
 Everybody likes a friendly face, so set the right tone for a good neighborhood experience.
-Also remember to notify your important contacts about your new address.
+Also, remember to notify your important contacts about your new address.

 Pending condition reports should be filled out as soon as you arrive.
 Make sure you drop it off or send it as soon as you can, and take plenty of photos of your new place for your own records.
 Store this information in a folder (physical and/or digital) and put it in a safe place as you may need it in the future.